SugarmanZhu/RSS_Vercel/README.md

 - Add lazy loading to load more content when user scrolls to the bottom of the page
 - Add a search bar to search content
 - Improve styling
-- Add API to get RSS feeds
 - Use database to store RSS feeds and allow user to check past RSS feeds
+- Use ISR to cache API responses?